SzymonJozefowicz/azure-heat-inventory/readme.md

   PremiumSSD

 4. Store information in csv file
 5. Send file to sftp server.
+  You need to provide sftp server scredentials as os variables SFTP_HOSTNAME
+  SFTP_USERNAME
+  SFTP_PASSWORD

+  # sftp server need to be in .ssh/know_host to use pysftp client